rahulsinghai/mlops-pipeline/house-price-prediction/README.md

-# A Simple MLOps Pipeline on Your Local Machine
+# Simple MLOps Pipeline on Your Local Machine

 Docker Desktop, Kubernetes and Other Open Source Tooling to Demonstrate Machine Learning Process on your Laptop Article Link: <https://medium.com/data-science/a-simple-mlops-pipeline-on-your-local-machine-db9326addf31>